Contempfleury

 History Of Laura Ashley Timeline

-1953 – Ashley Mountney Ltd is founded in London by Laura and Bernard Ashley later to be renamed Laura Ashley.
-They hand print their first fabrics and make products from their kitchen table.
-A headscarf they print is worn by Audrey Hepburn in the film Roman Holiday.
+1953—Ashley Mountney Ltd. is founded in London by Laura and Bernard Ashley, later to be renamed Laura Ashley.
+They hand-print their first fabrics and make products from their kitchen table.
+Audrey Hepburn wears a headscarf printed in the film Roman Holiday.

 1961 – Company relocates to Wales.

-1968 – First Laura Ashley shop opened in Pelham Street, South Kensington.
+1968 – The First Laura Ashley shop opened in Pelham Street, South Kensington.

 1970 – Shops open in Bath & Shrewsbury.